Motörhead: Name and logo

 The name "Motörhead" is a reference to users of the drug amphetamine.
 The band's distinctive fanged-face logo, with its oversized boar's tusks, chains, and spikes, was created by artist Joe Petagno in 1977 for the cover of the Motörhead album and has appeared in many variations on covers of ensuing albums.
 The fanged face has been referred to variously as "War-Pig" and "Snaggletooth".
 The band's name is usually printed in a lowercase form of blackletter.
 The umlaut character ö is possibly derived from the similar "heavy metal umlaut" in the name of their 1975 acquaintances Blue Öyster Cult.
 However, this umlaut does not alter the pronunciation of the band's name.
 When asked if Germans pronounced the band "Motuuuurhead", Lemmy answered "No, they don't.
 I only put it in there to look mean".

 Snaggletooth is the fanged face that serves as the symbol of Motörhead.
 Artist Joe Petagno drew it in 1977 for the cover of the band's debut album (with designer Phil Smee who turned it into a negative and did the lettering to complete the logo), having met Lemmy while doing some work with Hawkwind.
 Petagno stated:

 Eddie Clarke was less sure about the imagery to begin with:

-It has remained a symbol of Motörhead throughout the years, with Petagno creating many variations of Snaggletooth, or as some have called it and written it down as War-Pig, for the covers of ensuing albums.
+It has remained a symbol of Motörhead throughout the years, with Petagno creating many variations of Snaggletooth/War-Pig, for the covers of ensuing albums.
 Only two of the original covers for Motörhead's 22 studio albums do not feature any variation of War-Pig on the cover: On Parole and Overnight Sensation (of which, On Parole was never sanctioned by the band), and was in any case reissued with a black Snaggletooth on a white background.
 Phil is wearing a Snaggletooth badge on the cover of Ace of Spades.
-The cover of "Iron Fist" depicts a metal gauntlet wearing four skull-shaped rings, one of which is Snaggletooth, while the rear of the album-sleeve shows a fully detailed 3-D metal sculpture of the symbol.
+The cover of "Iron Fist" depicts a metal gauntlet wearing four skull-shaped rings, one of which is Snaggletooth, while the rear of the album-sleeve shows a fully detailed metal sculpture of the symbol.
 Originally the Snaggletooth design included a swastika on one of the helmet's spikes.
 This was painted out on later re-releases of the albums on CD.

 On 21 September 2007, Petagno announced that "there will be no more "HEADS" from my hand", citing irreconcilable differences between himself and the band's current management, Singerman Entertainment.
 Petagno stated: